Jeanne Crain: Personal life

 At the height of her stardom in the late 1940s and early 1950s, Crain was known as "Hollywood's Number One party girl", and she was quoted as saying she was invited to at least 200 parties a year.
+In the early 1960s she was one of many conservative actors who spent their time promoting the Republican Party.
+She was a devout Catholic.

 Against her mother's wishes, on December 31, 1945, Crain married Paul Brinkman, a former contract player at RKO Pictures who was credited as Paul Brooks.
 He later became a top executive with an arms manufacturing company.
+In the mid-1950s the marriage became rocky, and Crain obtained an interlocutory divorce decree.
+Each claimed the other was unfaithful, and she alleged that he was abusive.
+However, they reconciled on December 31, 1956, and remained married.
 They had seven children.

-The marriage was rocky.
-In the mid-1950s, Crain obtained an interlocutory divorce decree.
-Each claimed the other was unfaithful, and she alleged he was abusive.
-However, they reconciled on December 31, 1956.

-In the early 1960s, she was one of many conservative actors who spent their time promoting the Republican Party.

-Crain and her husband remained married, although they lived separately in Santa Barbara until Brinkman's death in October 2003.
+Although they later lived separately in Santa Barbara County, they maintained an amicable relationship, with Brinkman visiting Crain approximately once a month and on her birthday.
+Brinkman died in October 2003.

-Crain died two months later from a heart attack.
-Her funeral mass was held at the Old Santa Barbara Mission.
-She is buried in the Brinkman family plot at Santa Barbara Cemetery.
+Crain died on December 14, 2003, of a heart attack.
+She was 78.
+Her funeral mass was held at the Santa Barbara Mission.
+She is buried next to her husband under the name Jeanne Crain Brinkman.

 Legacy

-Crain's career is documented in the Jeanne Crain Collection of memorabilia assembled by Charles J. Finlay, a longtime 20th Century Fox publicist, which resides at the Cinema Archives at Wesleyan University in Middletown, Connecticut.
+Crain's career is documented in the Jeanne Crain Collection of memorabilia assembled by Charles J. Finlay, a longtime 20th Century Fox publicist, at the Cinema Archives at Wesleyan University in Middletown, Connecticut.

-Her son Paul F. Brinkman Jr., a television executive, is most known for his work on the television series JAG.
+Her son, Paul F. Brinkman Jr., a television executive, is most known for his work on the series JAG.